gamedevware/charon/docs/gamedata/glossary.rst

 Game Data
-   Your static information for your game, like items, quests, dialogues, etc. Also includes 'schemas' for organizing and structuring your game data.
+   The static information for the game, such as items, quests, dialogues, etc., is stored as game data.
+Schemas are also included to organize and structure game data.

 Schema
-   A description of the structure for your documents in game data.
+   A schema is a description of the structure for documents in game data.
 It defines the properties and structure of each document in the game data.

 Schema Property
    A part of a schema that defines a specific property or attribute of a document in the game data.